Axon's TASER 7 Conducted Energy Device Approved for Deployment Across UK Police Forces

 UK's Home Secretary Priti Patel grants approval to use next-generation TASER device for increasing officer efficiency and community safety

-LONDON, Aug.
-28, 2020 /PRNewswire/ -- Axon, the global leader in connected law enforcement technologies and its United Kingdom subsidiary, Axon Public Safety UK, today announced the approval for police forces in the United Kingdom (UK) to purchase and deploy its latest TASER Conducted Energy Device (CED).
+SEATTLE, Aug.
+28, 2020 /PRNewswire/ -- Axon (Nasdaq: AAXN), the global leader in connected law enforcement technologies today announced the approval for police forces in the United Kingdom (UK) to purchase and deploy its latest TASER Conducted Energy Device (CED).
 The TASER 7 is Axon's most effective less-lethal weapon to date and was built to equip officers with the power to de-escalate dangerous situations.
 Following the approval to deploy the TASER 7 by the UK's Home Secretary Priti Patel, police forces can begin training on the TASER 7 before the end of the year.
 To learn more visit: https://uk.axon.com/taser-7-launch/.

 The TASER 7 is Axon's first truly connected CED with services that are completely integrated into Axon Evidence (Axon's digital evidence management solution).
 These capabilities include wireless device management, self-reporting and general visibility into the health of the device or a full fleet of CEDs.
 The TASER 7 also provides enhanced reliability by offering optimized close-quarter and stand-off cartridges.